-In 1963 M&S was the fifth most highly valued stock in Britain, at £435 million.
-By 1970 this value had risen to £615 million.
-In 1968 M&S overtook Woolworth as Britain’s leading retailer in terms of both sales and profits.
+M&S was the fifth most highly valued stock in Britain in 1963, at £435 million.
+This value had risen to £615 million by 1970.
+M&S overtook Woolworth as Britain’s leading retailer in terms of both sales and profits in 1968.

 M&S began to sell frozen food from 1972.
-By 1973 convenience food was being sold at 100 stores.
+Convenience food was being sold at 100 stores by 1973.

-It was in the early 1970s that M&S began its first foreign expansions.
-In 1973 the company acquired a 50 percent stake in three Canadian clothing retailers.
+M&S began to look overseas for growth from the early 1970s.
+The company acquired a 50 percent stake in three Canadian clothing retailers in 1973.
 A controlling interest was acquired three years later.

-In 1975 a store was opened in Paris.
-By the mid-1990s this store ranked among the company’s top ten worldwide in terms of sales and profitability.
+A store was opened in Paris in 1975.
+This store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.

 1982 sales were just under £2.2 billion.
-By 1982 M&S, with a market capitalization of $3.7 billion, was the fifth highest valued public company in Europe.
+M&S, with a market capitalization of $3.7 billion, was the fifth highest valued public company in Europe by 1982.

-In 1984 the first non-family member was appointed as chairman and chief executive.
+The first non-family member was appointed as chairman and chief executive in 1984.

 The first location outside a town centre was opened in Gateshead in 1986.

-In 1988 the company made two American acquisitions, Brooks Brothers, the clothing retailer, and Kings Supermarkets.
+The company made two American acquisitions, Brooks Brothers, the clothing retailer, and Kings Supermarkets in 1988.
 Brooks Brothers cost M&S $750 million, and included 47 stores.

-By 1990 M&S operated 275 stores in Canada and eight stores in France.
+M&S operated 275 stores in Canada and eight stores in France by 1990.
 That year the company opened its first store in Spain.

-In 1992 M&S employed 55,750 people.
+M&S employed 55,750 people by 1992.
 It was the twentieth largest company employer in Britain.

-In 1994 M&S was the only retailer in the world with a AAA credit rating.
+M&S was the only retailer in the world with a AAA credit rating in 1994.
 The retailer had a reputation for quality and value for money.
 It boasted a turnover of over £5 billion and 679 stores.

-In 1999 profits took a sudden slump.
-Excessive profit margins eroded customer loyalty.
+Profits took a sudden slump in 1999.
+Excessive profit margins had eroded customer loyalty.
 The company withdrew from Canada that year.

-In 2001 M&S announced a radical restructuring of its operations.
+M&S announced a radical restructuring of its operations in 2001.
 The UK business was revamped and its US retail operations and company owned stores in Europe were divested.